adaxiik/yadl/README.md

 # Features
 - Simple to use
 - Alpha blending
-- Simple shapes (lines, rectangles, circles)
+- Simple shapes (lines, rectangles, circles, triangles)
 - Text rendering and font loading
 - Loading, saving images
 - Animations and export to gif